brijeshb42/brijeshb42.github.io/_posts/2016-08-31-implementing-todo-list-in-draft-js.md

 ---
 layout: post
-title: "Implementing todo list in DraftJS"
+title: "Implementing todo list in Draft.js"
 cover: "http://i1051.photobucket.com/albums/s432/brijeshb42/ghost-blog/2abfadcb-d409-41d8-8a73-d9c07f07141d.png"
 date: 2016-08-31 05:30:00
 tags: [react, draftjs]
 ---

-In this tutorial, we will be using [DraftJS] [draft-js] to implement custom text blocks that will showcase the usage of block level metadata feature that comes with the latest [release](https://github.com/facebook/draft-js/releases/tag/v0.8.1) of DraftJS.
+In this tutorial, we will be using [Draft.js] [draft-js] to implement custom text blocks that will showcase the usage of block level metadata feature that comes with the latest [release](https://github.com/facebook/draft-js/releases/tag/v0.8.1) of Draft.js.

 <p><a href="http://codepen.io/brijeshb42/pen/amojWq" class="btn btn-large" target="_blank">Full Code</a></p>

-<p data-height="265" data-theme-id="dark" data-slug-hash="amojWq" data-default-tab="result" data-user="brijeshb42" data-embed-version="2" data-preview="true" class="codepen">See the Pen <a href="http://codepen.io/brijeshb42/pen/amojWq/">DraftJS with Todos</a> by Brijesh Bittu (<a href="http://codepen.io/brijeshb42">@brijeshb42</a>) on <a href="http://codepen.io">CodePen</a>.</p>
+<p data-height="265" data-theme-id="dark" data-slug-hash="amojWq" data-default-tab="result" data-user="brijeshb42" data-embed-version="2" data-preview="true" class="codepen">See the Pen <a href="http://codepen.io/brijeshb42/pen/amojWq/">Draft.js with Todos</a> by Brijesh Bittu (<a href="http://codepen.io/brijeshb42">@brijeshb42</a>) on <a href="http://codepen.io">CodePen</a>.</p>
 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>

 We will be implementing a Todo block where users will be presented with a check box besides each line of text which they can check or uncheck to mark that task as finished or unfinished respectively.
 The **Todo block** will look something like below :